cgrace0044/quizmas/README.md

 ### Fonts

 The Montserrat font is the main font used throughout the whole website.
 This font was imported via [Google Fonts](https://fonts.google.com/).

 Sans Serif is used as a backup font, in case for any reason the main font isn't being imported into the site correctly.

 ### Layout

-The site is a single page with 4 main sections:
+The site is a single page with 4 main areas:

 - Start screen
 - Instructions screen